<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 ...

-1. Edit strings.xml to add the text for the register passkey button.
+1. Edit the strings.xml file to add the text for the register passkey button.

 <string name="register_passkey">Register New Passkey</string>

-1. Edit DashboardViewModel, which will contain passkey registration logic.
+1. Edit the DashboardViewModel file to contain the passkey registration logic.

 ...